We keep the pages from past projects in a separate Archive.

 In particular, our collection of video and research projects contains valuable materials demonstrating pioneer work in Human-Computer Interaction.

-The early HCIL Publications and Tech Reports are hosted in the Computer Science department, the original home of the HCIL website.
+The early HCIL Publications and Tech Reports are hosted in the Computer Science department, the original home of the HCIL, and its website.

 Read the following introductory short stories that describe the bigger picture of some of our projects

 Children, ages 7-11, work with HCIL faculty/staff/students after school and over the summer to create new technologies for children.

 COCO: A Visual Analytics Tool for Comparing Cohorts of Event Sequences

 CoCo is a visual analytics tool that enables users to compare two sets of temporal sequence data.
 It combines automated statistical tests with user-guidance to enable insights, hypothesis generation, and much more.
 Users see (1) statistics about their dataset, (2) event-level statistics, and (3) a menu of metrics.
 CoCo displays significance tests in a unified form for measures such as prevalence and duration of gaps.

 Nation of Neighbors is Neighborhood Watch for the 21st century.
 It facilitates real-time collaboration within communities and between community members and Law Enforcement.
 Their mission is to enable Citizens and Law Enforcement to work together to fight and deter crime and improve our communities.

 The NSF funded SEMVAST project (Scientific Evaluation Methods for Visual Analytics Science and Technology) aims to provide benchmark data sets with ground truth, develop corresponding metrics and automated tools for evaluation, and to seed an infrastructure for the coordination of long term evaluation activities.